sufegwl1/-/README.md

 # Assignment 2 score: 87
 Details of assignment 2 can be found [on the course webpage](http://cs231n.github.io/), under Assignment #1 of Spring 2022.

+# Midterm score: 88
+Details of midterm can be found [on the course webpage](http://cs231n.github.io/), under Assignment #1 of Spring 2022.